 Weigh the balance

-After you know the facts, you must decide if the benefits outweigh the risks.
+After you know the facts, work with your health care provider to decide if the benefits

 outweigh the risks.